HarmlessEvil/advent-of-code-2024/README.md

 The idea of always jumping closer to the finish was always with me, but I couldn't persuade myself that it'll work.
 Apparently, it did work, and it's clear how dramatically simpler my code for part 2 looks compared to part 1.
 I guess, I want to leave it as is just to illustrate my thought process, and how it lead me to a dead end.

+### Day 23: LAN Party

+Today I learned about algorithm for enumerating maximal cliques!
+I did know about the term clique (although, forgot the term itself, and worded it as fully-connected subgraph), but I've never looked up how those cliques can be found.

+And, actually, I've never heard about LAN-parties before as well.